jolie/docs/web/language-tools-and-standard-library/basics/interfaces/data_types.md

 * 100 <= v <= 200
 * 300 <= v

-Note that, depending on the basic type, the minimum and the maximum values of each interval must be expressed with the related notation: using `L` for denoting long valued and usinf `.` for specifying the usage of decimals in the case of double.
+Note that, depending on the basic type, the minimum and the maximum values of each interval must be expressed with the related notation: using `L` for denoting long valued and using `.` for specifying the usage of decimals in the case of double.

 ## Custom Data Types